SuperOfficeDocs/data-access/docs/getting-started/index.md

 The **scripting level** pertains to a few different features that provide similar functionality, albeit by different means.
 [CRMScript][3] is a SuperOffice scripting dialect similar to JavaScript and is managed inside the administrative pages of SuperOffice. **NetServer scripting** is an Application Server capability that is accessible onsite only.

 **External APIs** provide complete data access for both SuperOffice clients and online applications.
-This level includes SuperOffice COM APIs and the NetServer API landscape.
+This level includes SuperOffice COM APIs and the [NetServer API landscape][15].

 **Internal APIs** are the nearly limitless amount of customization capabilities that most onsite installations leverage to provide everything from custom pages and dialogs, document and sentry plugins, and so much more.